MeteoSwiss/opendata-forecast-data/README.md

 #### 2.7.5 Decoding GRIB Files with ecCodes

-This section provides a brief introduction to decoding GRIB files using **eccodes**.
+This section provides a brief introduction to decoding GRIB files using **ecCodes**.
-For more details, refer to the [ECMWF eccodes documentation](https://events.ecmwf.int/event/363/contributions/4110/attachments/2346/4098/intro_grib_decoding_2023-10-31.pdf).
+For more details, refer to the [ECMWF ecCodes documentation](https://events.ecmwf.int/event/363/contributions/4110/attachments/2346/4098/intro_grib_decoding_2023-10-31.pdf).

 Use the following commands to
 - Check ecCodes installation details: